Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: Summary and Discussion

 For future instruments, we recommend measuring the PSF core width while the instrument is still on ground.
 Furthermore, we recommend taking extremely long exposure images of lunar occultations once the instrument is in space.
 We expect that the uncertainty in the amount of medium- to long-distance diffuse scattered light diminishes once the recorded intensities in the lunar-occulted region are far greater than the instrumental calibration uncertainties.
-Also, if it is possible to make the uncertainty of the diffuse scattered light sufficiently small, it might become possible to perform an in-flight characterization of the PSF core. \\
+Also, if it is possible to make the uncertainty of the diffuse scattered light sufficiently small, it might become possible to perform an in-flight characterization of the PSF core.

-\textit{Acknowledgements:} We thank the AIA team for the discussions during the course of this project.
-The AIA data is available by courtesy of NASA/SDO and the AIA, EVE, and HMI science teams. \\
+\ \\[.3cm] \textit{ Acknowledgement:} We thank the AIA team for the discussions during the course of this project.
+The AIA data is available by courtesy of NASA/SDO and the AIA, EVE, and HMI science teams.

 \facility{SDO(AIA)} \software{Astropy \citep{astropy1,astropy2,astropy3}, Matplotlib \citep{matplotlib}, Numba \citep{numba}, Numpy \citep{numpy}, Scikit-image\citep{scikit}, Scipy \citep{scipy}, Sunpy \citep{sunpy}}